Updated on May 2, 2025

 What extras do commercial pilots get on top of pilot pay?

-Recently, BAA Training has conducted a job ad analysis, clarifying the types of benefits most commonly offered.
+Recently, BAA Training has conducted a job ad analysis, to clarify the types of benefits most commonly offered.
 For example, 40% of analyzed job ads cover accommodation costs, 36.7% mention visa and duty travel expenses, 23.3% include loss of license insurance, and another 23.3% provide payment for travel insurance.
-Additionally, 16.7% offer block hour payments, and 13.3% have commuting contracts.
+Additionally, 16.7% offer block hour payments and 13.3% have commuting contracts.
 Some airlines even offer monthly inflation coverage!

 Are pilot salaries increasing according to labor statistics?